astronomer/docs/learn/custom-xcom-backends-tutorial.md

 1. Create a new file called `fetch_pokemon_data_dag.py` in the `dags` folder of your Astro project.

 2. Copy and paste the DAG below.
-Make sure to enter your favorite Pokemon.
+Make sure to enter your favorite Pokémon.

     ```python
     from airflow.decorators import dag, task